Methodology · QScore model v0.3

 Known weakness:aggressive buybacks can artificially inflate ROE by shrinking the equity base.
 Apple's ROE around 147% is real but largely an accounting artifact.
 ROA and absolute margins partially correct for this.

 How much the stock moves with the market and how much it moves on its own.
-Origins span CAPM (Sharpe, 1964) and the low-volatility anomaly research from Frazzini–Pedersen and others.
+The 60-day-volatility component reflects the low-volatility anomaly (Ang et al., 2006); the beta component rewards proximity to 1.0 and is our own market-alignment construction, not a low-beta premium (see research foundations).

 Metrics:Beta to S&P 500 (closer to 1.0 = higher score), 60-day annualized realized volatility (lower = higher score, z-scored within sector).